MetaEfficient Banner

 ceramic_drip_water_filters.jpg

 I’ve spent quite a bit of time researching how to filter drinking water effectively.
 Originally, I was interested in filtering the rainwater that falls on my roof.
 But I had to put that project on the back burner for now.
 During my research I noticed that there is little unbiased information available on water filters and filtration techniques.
-For the record, I don’t have any affiliation with any water filter manufacturers or dealers (we are an affiliate of Amazon).

 I like clean tasting water, and pure water is quite important to one’s health.
 Filtering your own water at home is really the most effective way of ensuring good water quality.
 As you may know, bottled water is extremely inefficient, and tends to be of lower quality than municipal tap water.
 However, tap water often picks up contaminants on its way through the pipes to your house.
 But with proper filtering, it can be made quite pure.